evelynzhang5/recipe_rating/README.md

 `submitted` and `date`

 Since these were columns containing datetime objects, we think that recipes rating might vary in certain holidays, seasons, culture, societal trend, and other timeframe.
+Also, in our previous analysis, we see that higher rates were given in earlier years like 2008.
 To account for these, we further extract day, month, year, day of week, and ordinal values from the submitted and recipe dates to capture temporal patterns.
 We then applied **StandardScaler()** to scale them.

 Here is our **result**: